mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

        *  A generation number representing the SDAM generation of the pool */
       generation: number;

+      /**
+       * The state of the pool.
+       *
+       * Possible values are the following:
+       *   - "paused":        The initial state of the pool.
+Connections may not be checked out nor can they
+       *                      be established in the background to satisfy minPoolSize.
+Clearing a pool
+       *                      transitions it to this state.
+       *
+       *   - "ready":         The healthy state of the pool.
+It can service checkOut requests and create
+       *                      connections in the background.
+The pool can be set to this state via the
+       *                      ready() method.
+       *
+       *   - "closed":        The pool is destroyed.
+No more Connections may ever be checked out nor any
+       *                      created in the background.
+The pool can be set to this sate via the close()
+       *                      method.
+The pool cannot transition to any other state after being closed.
+       */
+      state: "paused" | "ready" | "closed";

       // Any of the following connection counts may be computed rather than
       // actually stored on the pool.